ApostolosTsimogiannis/DS.2/Manual/README.md

 <summary> Open Chapter </summary>

 ### Preparation:
 Clean all surfaces of the 3D printed parts with a small screwdriver.
 Make sure there is no nylon powder residue on the surface.
-You can use air gun if you have one.<br>
+You can use an air gun if you have one.<br>
 Prepare a small amount of two-part epoxy. <br><br>
-Use epoxy at all areas marked with the orange arrow in the drawing.
-Make sure you do not use too much and it overspills.
+Use epoxy on all areas marked with the orange arrow in the drawing.
+Make sure you do not use too much.
 Especially the bearings need a small amount only, to function as a retainer.
 CA glue can also be used for the bearings.
 Press the 3D printed parts onto the carbon plate so they are flush with the edges and do not protrude.
 This is important for the fit in the assembled frame later.

 <img width="1144" height="454" alt="image" src="https://github.com/user-attachments/assets/a495630d-203f-4434-8a63-1fd46794fbb5" />